sidpatki/OIDv4_ToolKit/README.md

-# OIDv4 ToolKit for Object Detection : Forked by Sid
+# OIDv4 ToolKit for Object Detection : ROS-YOLO Fork

 This forked version allows the toolkit to work in ROS workspace, and download specific classes and convert annotations to YOLO compatible format.